 - Blades require regular replacement

-But as powerful and reliable as the Wahl Edge Pro may be, it garners the most attention with its cutting length.
+But as robust and reliable as the Wahl Edge Pro may be, it garners the most attention with its cutting length.
 The Wahl Edge Pro can cut down to an impressive .2mm (1-day stubble), making it one of the shortest stubble trimmers we reviewed.

 While 5 o’clock shadows may be the in-look, if you want one that looks a few hours earlier and provides a nice ashy texture to your face, then the Wahl Edge Pro can deliver.

 Now, if you want a bit of flexibility when it comes to how close you shave your stubble, the Wahl Edge Pro comes included with 12 attachment combs suitable for cutting both your facial hair and top-of-head hair at a variety of lengths.

 Unlike other trimmers that rely on either Ni-MH or Lithium-Ion batteries, the Wahl Edge Pro is corded, making it reliable and strong.
 Even if you have coarse or thick hair, the trimmer should have no problem slicing through the follicles cleanly.